Statue of David Livingstone & Victoria Falls

 1. Who is the statue at Victoria Falls?

-A: On the Zimbabwean side of the Victoria Falls is a statue of David Livingstone.
-Two efforts have been made in recent years to have the statue of David Livingstone taken down; nevertheless, it has been successful each times.
+A: On the Zimbabwean side of Victoria Falls is a statue of David Livingstone.
+Two efforts have been made in recent years to have the statue of David Livingstone taken down; nevertheless, it has been successful each time.

 2. Is Livingstone in Zambia or Zimbabwe?